api-platform/docs/deployment/heroku.md

 And deploy for the first time:

     git push heroku master

-Your browser should open automatically and display the entrypoint of the API.
-It's time to create the database:

-    heroku run "app/console doctrine:schema:create"

 **We're done.** You can play with the demo bookstore API provided with API Platform.
 It is ready for production and you can scale it in one click from the Heroku interface.